 So you've said "yes," and now you're preparing to say "I do."
 Once you get engaged and start the wedding planning process, you'll start to put together your wedding team!
 You've likely seen a number of roles while planning your wedding day – for example, wedding planner vs. wedding designer.
 What is the difference?

 On Wednesday, July 15th, we sat down with Joe Mineo of Joe Mineo Creative on Instagram Live to dive into the differences between the two very important wedding roles: wedding planners and event designers.
-As a creative professional who has been both an event designer and wedding planner for the last 33 years in Youngstown, Ohio – serving clients in Pittsburgh, Cleveland, and beyond – Joe is a wealth of knowledge on all things event design, which he now focuses on for his clientele.
+As a creative professional who has been both an event designer and wedding planner for over 33 years in Youngstown, Ohio – serving clients in Pittsburgh, Cleveland, and beyond – Joe is a wealth of knowledge on all things event design, which he now focuses on for his clientele.
 "We're very lucky to be able to design some really spectacular events over the years for really special clients," shares Joe.

 To learn more about the difference between wedding coordinators or wedding planners and event designers, read a portion of our interview below, and head to our IG TV to see more advice for planning a wedding!

 Joe Mineo of Joe Mineo Creative: That's a big question, and it's getting a little bit more confusing over the years.

 A wedding planner also consists of two different things because people work differently....
 So you 1) have the wedding planner who is really focused on logistics, budgets, vendors, and organizing the flow of the event, and then 2) you have the wedding planner who is also a wedding designer – not only are they doing all of the original concepts but they're also a big part of the visuals: what it's going to look like and what it's going to feel like.
 Sometimes they are steering the whole wedding theme through their idea working with the client and then bringing in a wedding designer.